 Air hockey tables come in a range of sizes.

 - 2-foot air hockey tables are tabletop air hockey tables.
-They’re a good choice for children because of the small playing surface and light pucks.
+They’re a good choice for children because of the small playing surface and light air hockey pucks.

 - 7-foot to 8-foot air hockey tables are most commonly used in commercial settings.
 They can be standard or convertible, but arcade style is the most common in this size.
 They are designed for thousands of hours of use, so they’re built to last and usually have premium features like electronic scoreboards.